Meet Tara Taylor

 1. A Community Mosaic

-In collaboration with staff, Tara will be gathering photos from all branches of Halifax Public Libraries, and turning them into a video mosaic of faces and moments.
+In collaboration with staff, Tara gathered recent photos from branches of Halifax Public Libraries, and turned them into a video mosaic of faces and moments.
+View below!

-In Spring 2021, Tara will host free Zoom workshops via the Library (check and register for dates here!) for community members, imparting some of her knowledge and skills.
+In Spring 2021, Tara hosted free Zoom workshops via the Library for community members, imparting some of her knowledge and skills.

-A resin casting workshop (May 15) will demonstrate how to create a one-of-a-kind clock, like the one pictured above.
+A resin casting demonstration (May 15) shared how to create a one-of-a-kind clock, like the one pictured above.
 Functionality is important to Tara—combining the beauty of art with real-world needs.

 3. Lightform Experience